3 Day Itinerary for Rome

 Once inside, you can climb 185 steps to the top to access a viewing platform.
 We didn't enter the column or go the top, but it shouldn't take you long to pop in if you'd like to see it.

 Accommodations close to Trajans Column

-- Evening Guided Tour of Colosseum's Arena Floor (popular with most)
+- Guided Evening Tour of Colosseum's Arena Floor (a sort after tour)

 Trajan's Market is not just another site of Roman Ruins, although technically it is, as it has changed with the city as time has gone on.

 From being a home for nobility to military barracks and the administrative core of the Forum, don't underestimate the importance this attraction has played throughout history.

 We did not go inside the market, but if you would like to, factor a couple of hours into your schedule.

 Visit Trajans Market on a tour

 - Rome Night Photo Tour (frequently sold out)